13 min read

 Why Distribution Is Now a Strategy, Not a Tactic

 The B2B buying landscape has fundamentally changed.
-According to 6sense's 2025 B2B Buyer Intelligence Report, 40% of B2B buyers now begin vendor research with AI tools—nearly matching the 41% who still start with traditional search engines.
+Research from 6sense indicates that a large share of B2B buyers now rely on AI tools to help synthesize their needs and validate vendor shortlists as part of the research process.
 This is a structural shift, not a trend.
-Buyers are increasingly arriving at vendor shortlists without ever speaking to a salesperson, using AI systems that synthesize published content to form initial impressions of expertise and credibility.
+Buyers increasingly do significant evaluation without ever speaking to a salesperson, using AI systems that draw on published content to form impressions of expertise and credibility.

 Distribution, understood properly, is the strategy that puts executives into that record.
 It is not about impressions or reach metrics.
 It is about establishing the body of evidence that makes an executive credible to both human buyers and the AI tools those buyers are increasingly delegating to.